fbpx Skip to content

 2. Encourage coughing: As mentioned before, the best way to clear a blocked airway is to encourage the individual to cough forcefully.
 If they can do it, there’s still some air movement.
 Always stay by their side to provide reassurance.

-5. Modify the technique for pregnant individuals: Place your hands higher on the chest, just below the breastbone, when performing abdominal thrusts on pregnant persons.
+5. Modify the technique for pregnant individuals: Place your hands higher on the person’s chest, just below the breastbone, when performing abdominal thrusts on pregnant persons.
 This helps avoid putting excessive pressure on the abdomen, which could potentially harm the fetus.
 Continue with upward thrusts until the obstruction is expelled or until emergency help arrives.

 It is important to point out that when the object comes out, and the individual is risk-free, still, as a first responder, encourage the person to get medical assistance for examination and to ensure their well-being.